-How to Make Your Crypto Project Appear in ChatGPT, Grok & Perplexity (2026)
+How to Make Your Project Appear in ChatGPT, Grok & Perplexity (2026)

-In 2026, over 40% of crypto research starts on AI search engines — Grok, Perplexity, ChatGPT, Gemini.
-When a potential investor or user asks "What is the best DeFi lending protocol?", the AI gives a direct answer citing 2-3 projects.
+In 2026, over 40% of online research starts on AI search engines — Grok, Perplexity, ChatGPT, Gemini.
+When a potential customer asks "What is the best solution for [your category]?", the AI gives a direct answer citing 2-3 projects.
 If you're not one of them, you're invisible to a massive and growing audience.

-Why Your Crypto Project Doesn't Appear in AI Answers (Yet)
+Why Your Project Doesn't Appear in AI Answers (Yet)

-Before diving into the solution, understand why most Web3 projects are invisible to AI search:
+Before diving into the solution, understand why most projects are invisible to AI search:

 - No structured data: AI models can't understand your project because there's no machine-readable layer (JSON-LD schema, llms.txt)

-- Client-side rendering: Many Web3 sites are SPAs (React, Next.js without SSR).
+- Client-side rendering: Many modern sites are SPAs (React, Next.js without SSR).
 AI crawlers can't execute JavaScript — they see an empty page.

-- No entity authority: Your project isn't mentioned on sources that LLMs trust (Wikipedia, major aggregators, crypto media)
+- No entity authority: Your project isn't mentioned on sources that LLMs trust (Wikipedia, major aggregators, industry publications)

 - Content not structured for AI: Long, unfocused content without clear answers, tables, or Q&A formats that LLMs can extract